A Rich History

 The Fourth Era

-In 4E 22 the Thalmor take control of Summerset Isle and rename it to Alinor.
+In 4E 22, the Thalmor take control of Summerset Isle and rename it Alinor.

-In 4E 171 the Aldmeri Dominion the Emperor step down from power.
-When the Empire refuses the Aldmeri Dominion invade Hammerfell and Cryodiil.
+In 4E 171, the Aldmeri Dominion the Emperor step down from power.
+When the Empire refuses, the Aldmeri Dominion invades Hammerfell and Cryodiil.

 This is a broad overview of the Elder Scrolls storyline.
-A lot of it was removed but all of the important things are here, in my opinion.
-If you want to read about all of the details you can find a full timeline on the Elder Scrolls Wiki.
-I hope you enjoyed this and check out my other two hubs for more information on the Elder Scrolls universe.
+A lot of it was removed, but all of the important things are here, in my opinion.
+If you want to read about all of the details, you can find a full timeline on the Elder Scrolls Wiki.
+I hope you enjoyed this, and check out my other articles for more information on the Elder Scrolls universe.

 James Robertson (author) from Texas on March 07, 2013:

 That is definitely true.
 I did not want to really include any Skyrim information since at the time of the publication of this article it was a new game.
 Thanks for that part though.
 You are correct, as far as my knowledge serves me.
 And they do speak as if it just happened in the game.

 Me on March 07, 2013: